AwenHuang/MATLAB-IPcourse-/README.md

 # MATLAB-IPcourse-
-Some matlab code I wrote for image processing course at CCU.
+Some matlab code were written for image processing course in my third year at CCU.

 Every homework has a report (Chinese).